fraber/openproject-time-tracker/ROADMAP.md

 - Electron (1h)
   - Handle resize
   - Keep window size across sessions
+- Rewrite of Reader and Writer for OpenProject API (7h)
+- Date-picker for log date writes Date instead of a ISO date
+  string: changed type of column to Date (0.5h)
+- Customized AJAX Proxy to create custom URL for update to TimeEntry API (1h)

 = V0.0.1: Mock-Up with static data (finished 2022-07-09)